rwoll/CS051Proposal/README.md

 ### Transparency

-With code edits and comments from students, TAs, and professors captured online by GitHub, course participants will have a **history of their development** throughout the semester.
+With code edits and comments from students, TAs, and professors captured online by GitHub, course participants will have a history of their development throughout the semester.
 This would eliminate the trail of hard-to-follow PDF code emails.

-TAs and professors can review eachother's comments for consistency in grading and **assurance quality** across the lab sections and different graders.
+TAs and professors can review eachother's comments for consistency in grading and **quality assurance** across the lab sections (and different graders).

-Professors will have a clear view into the types of problems TAs find in student code and have an easily accessible histroy of a particular student's coding development
+Professors will have a clear view into the types of problems TAs find in student code, and an easily accessible histroy of student code a TA feedback will provide insight into student progress and habits developed throughout the semester.

-> **NOTE:** With the GitHub (Free) Education plan, all student code will be
+> **NOTE:** With the [GitHub Education plan (Free)](), all student code will be
 > hosted in private locations.
-Only TAs, professors, and an individual student
+Only TAs, professors, and the student
-> will have access to viewing/editing their repositories.
+> will have access to viewing/editing their repository.
-> They will **NOT** be publicly visible.
+> They will **NOT** be publicly visible nor will they be visible by other students.

 ### Dynamic Lab Materials

-Another advantage of GitHub in the development of this new workflow is as a resource for TAs and professors.
-The source-controlled nature of the master starter-code/instruction repository allows TAs and professors to maintain and improve the documention on the use of Git and GitHub as a workflow simplification and optimization tool.
+Another advantage of using GitHub in the development of this new workflow is its service as a resource for TAs and professors.
+The source-controlled nature of the `starter-code/master` repository allows TAs and professors to maintain and improve the documention on the use of Git and GitHub as a workflow ***simplification and optimization tool***.

 ### The TL;DR: We <3 GitHub

-While in its simplest form, GitHub could act as little more than a glorified online dropbox that allows for more efficient distribution and collection of assignments, there are many other features of Git and GitHub that could add greatly to the CS051 workflow and the distribution-submission-feedback cycle.
+While in its simplest form, GitHub could serve as an online dropbox that allows for more efficient distribution and collection of assignments, there are many other features of Git and GitHub that could enhance the CS051 distribution-submission-feedback cycle.

 ## *Git*-ing Into It: How Would this Work?

-At the begining of the semester, the TAs would setup private, sandboxed repositories for each student to which students would push their completed assignments....
+At the begining of the semester, the TAs would [setup private, sandboxed repositories]() for each student to which students would push their completed assignments.
+[Eclipse would be configured with EGit](), so students can complete the entire process without leaving the IDE.

 ### General Architecture: The Repositories